simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 The first time I heard about CQRS and Event Sourcing was in the context of Domain Driven Design (DDD).
 DDD is an approach of developing software that focuses on the domain and the business logic of the application.
 It was introduced 2003 by Eric Evans in his seminal book Domain-Driven Design: Tackling Complexity in the Heart of Software[<sup>[2](#ref-2)</sup>].
-Since the publication of the book, DDD has gained a lot of popularity and is now a widely used approach in software development, where a lot of other resources like books, blog posts, and videos are available.
+Since the publication of the book, DDD has gained a lot of popularity and is now a widely used approach in software development, where a lot of other resources like books, eg. b1,b2,b2 and b4 and plethora of blog posts, and videos are available.
-The book from Eric Evans itself is thereby split into two part.
+The book from Eric Evans itself is thereby split into two parts.
 The first part is about desinging and implementing the domain model with the so called tactical patterns like Aggregates, Repositories, Factories, and Domain Events.
 The second part is about the strategic patterns like Bounded Contexts, Context Maps, and Shared Kernel.
 Whereas the second part is regarded as the more important one by many people and Eric Evans himself.
 As we are focussing on an implementation example we will only describe some of the pattersn used in the project.